Ludovicus Sasada

-Ludovicus Sasada, also known as Louis Sasada or ルイス笹田, (1598 – 25 August 1624) was a Roman Catholic Priest from Japan.
+Ludovicus Sasada, OFM, also known as Louis Sasada or ルイス笹田, (1598 – 25 August 1624) was a Catholic priest from Japan and a member of the Order of Friars Minor.
 He was beatified in July 1867 by Pope Pius IX.

 Early life

 Ludovicus Sasada was born in Edo, present-day Tokyo, around 1598, to a pious Christian family.
 His family was befriended by a young missionary friar, Luis Sotelo, from the Franciscan Order.

 Father Sotelo

 Luis Sotelo tried to establish a Franciscan church in the area of Edo.
 The church was destroyed in 1612, following the interdiction of Christianity in the territories of the Tokugawa shogunate on 21 April 1612.
 After a period of intense missionary activity by the Catholic Church, Tokugawa Hidetada, the second shōgun of the Tokugawa dynasty, issued a decree which banned the practice and teaching of the Christian faith, and under the threat of loss of life, all the missionaries had to leave Japan.
 This decree started the bloody persecution of Christians, which lasted several decades.

 After the healing of a concubine of the powerful daimyō of Sendai, Date Masamune, in Edo, Sotelo was invited to the northern part of Japan, in the area controlled by Date, under whom Christianity was still allowed.
 He came back to Tokyo the following year and constructed and inaugurated a new church on 12 May 1613, in the area of Asakusa Torigoe.
 The Bakufu reacted by arresting the Christians, and Sotelo himself was put in the Kodenma-chō prison.
 Seven fellow Japanese Christians, who had been arrested with Sotelo, were executed on 1 July, but he was freed following a special request by Date Masamune.

 Sotelo, fluent in Japanese, planned and acted as translator on a Japanese embassy sent by Date Masamune to Madrid on 28 October 1613.
 The embassy was headed by Hasekura Rokuemon Tsunenaga, and crossed the Pacific Ocean to Acapulco on board the Japanese-built galleon San Juan Bautista.
 The embassy continued to Veracruz and Sanlucar de Barrameda, Seville, and Madrid.
 Luis had the Japanese receive baptism in Madrid, before accompanying them to an audience with Pope Paul V in Rome.
 The embassy was a product of ambitions of Sotelo to increase the spread of the church in Japan and of Date Masamune to provide more priests for the churches of his Christian subjects and to establish trade between Sendai and New Spain, and it had the approval of the shogun, Ieyasu Tokugawa.